brevinf1/themedubois/README.md

 -----
 ## Install

-To install from Github, use the `devtools` package,
+To install from Github, use the `devtools` package:

 ```r
 ## Install package